mascot-vis/mascot-vis.github.io/content/tutorials/encode/index.md

 weight: 50
 ---

-Visual encodings specify how values in a data field is mapped to properties of a visual channel.
+Visual encodings specify how the values in a data field map to the properties of a visual channel.
 To specify a visual encoding, we need an example mark/glyph/collection, a data field, and a visual channel:

 ```js
 scene.encode(rect, {field: "Percentage", channel: "width"});